sandipghosh18/Data-Structure-and-Algorithms-using-Java/README.md

 # Data-Structure-and-Algorithms-using-Java
-In this repository I am going to work on Data structure and algorithms using Java.I will work on the fundamental implementation of Stack,LinkedList,Queue,Tree,ArrayList and many more.
+In this repository I am going to work on Data structure and algorithms using Java.I will work on the fundamental implementation of Stack, LinkedList, Queue, Tree, ArrayList and many more.

 ## Objective
 * Learning Data Structures